OMantid/rock-paper-scissors/README.md

-# Project: Rock Paper Scissors
+# Project: Rock Paper Scissors Improved

-This project aims at creating a simplified version of rock paper scissors.
-This implementation will temporarily work through the console.
+This project aims at improving the original rock, paper, scissors program to include a simple UI.